Information Sessions for Prospective Students

 • A successful interview: 1-Star

-• An undergraduate GPA of 3.0 or better: 1-Star
+• An undergraduate GPA of 3.0 (MCFT and SC) or 3.2 (CMHC): 1-Star

-Applicants being offered admission will be notified by email within two weeks of the interview with an offer of acceptance.
-Applicants will be given two weeks to accept the offer of admission (by following the steps outlined in the offer letter).
+Applicants being offered admission will be notified by email within two weeks of the interview with an offer of admittance.
+Applicants will be given two weeks to accept the offer of admission (by following the steps outlined in the offer email).
 For those applicants who choose not to accept the offer, or who take longer than two weeks to respond, these individuals will be removed from the offer list and then others on the wait list will be considered with the same two-week turn-around.

 Overall, we believe in being transparent with the admission process because we want applicants to recognize the rigor in bringing new students into the program.
-This is an important part of the gatekeeping function of faculty in the counseling profession: we must ensure that graduates are fully capable of fulfilling the duties of a professional counselor (academically, professionally, and personally) and that evaluation process begins during the application process.
+This is an important part of the gatekeeping function of faculty in the counseling profession: we must ensure that our students and future graduates are fully capable of fulfilling the duties of a professional counselor (academically, professionally, and personally) and that evaluation process begins during the application process.